Popular Tools by VOCSO

 Just like keywords you mostly bid on, negative keywords can be assigned to the account, campaign, or ad group level.
 They usually come in multiple flavors such as broad, phrase, and exact.
-It is important to understand how negative keywords match types work for you to maximize, their value in your ad accounts such as AdWords and Bing.
+It is important to understand how negative keywords match types work for you to maximize, their value in your ad accounts such as Google Ads and Microsoft Advertising (Bing).

 Table of Contents

-The negative broad match is one example of negative keyword match.
+The negative broad match is one example of a negative keyword match.
 In this category, keywords are matched to multiple variations of a phrase.
 For example, the negative broad match keyword “running shoes” would filter out queries that show the entire negative keyword even when the words are not in the same order.

 It is important to note that, this does not eliminate all relevant search queries.
 You will still be able to find some queries with some terms still present in your negative keyword match phrase.
 This shows us that the negative keyword match is less restrictive but can restrict search that has the exact phrase you have specified.

 The exact negative keyword match helps you in eliminating specific search queries.
-This means by adding them to your Adwords accounts, your ad won’t show only when the searcher enters the exact words you have specified.
+This means by adding them to your Gooogle Ads accounts, your ad won’t show only when the searcher enters the exact words you have specified.

 It is important to note that in Display Network and Youtube, all negative keywords are considered as an exact match.
 Again adding too many negative keywords may at times, adversely impact your ability to reach prospects while a well-curated list will save you tons of money.